 As you complete the Liberty Side Mount CCR training course – MOD 1 with TDI, you’ll stand on the cusp of a new era of underwater exploration.
 Armed with knowledge, skill, and an insatiable passion for the depths, you’ll join a community of divers who have embraced the future of diving technology.
 With each dive, you’ll unlock the hidden wonders of the underwater realm, fostering a connection that will last a lifetime.
 Welcome to a world where silence speaks volumes, and every dive is a symphony of discovery.

-Enrolling in rebreather diving courses presents an exciting opportunity for certified divers seeking to elevate their diving skills and equipment proficiency.
+Becoming a rebreather diver presents an exciting opportunity for certified divers seeking to elevate their diving skills and equipment proficiency.
 Whether your passion lies in underwater photography, the attraction of silent dives, or a desire to engage intimately with marine ecosystems, rebreather diving offers a gateway to fulfill these aspirations.

 During your TDI Liberty Sidemount CCR Air Diluent Diver training, you will take an in-depth look at all of the following and more: